amanzi/amanzi/doc/input_spec/AmanziNativeSpecV3.rst

     * `"cycles start period stop`" [Array(int)] the first entry is the start cycle, the second is the cycle period, and the third is the stop cycle or -1 in which case there is no stop cycle.
 A visualization dump shall be written at such cycles that satisfy cycle = start + n*period, for n=0,1,2,... and cycle < stop if stop != -1.0.

-    * `"cycles start period stop n`" [Array(int)] if multiple cycles start period stop paramters are needed, then use these parameters with n=0,1,2,..., and not the single `"cycles start period stop`" parameter.
+    * `"cycles start period stop n`" [Array(int)] if multiple cycles start period stop parameters are needed, then use these parameters with n=0,1,2,..., and not the single `"cycles start period stop`" parameter.

     * `"cycles`" [Array(int)] an array of discrete cycles that at which a visualization dump shall be written.

     * `"times start period stop`" [Array(double)] the first entry is the start time, the second is the time period, and the third is the stop time or -1 in which case there is no stop time.
 A visualization dump shall be written at such times that satisfy time = start + n*period, for n=0,1,2,... and time < stop if stop != -1.0.

-    * `"times start period stop n`" [Array(double) if multiple start period stop paramters are needed, then use this these parameters with n=0,1,2,..., and not the single  `"times start period stop`" paramter.
+    * `"times start period stop n`" [Array(double) if multiple start period stop parameters are needed, then use this these parameters with n=0,1,2,..., and not the single  `"times start period stop`" parameter.

     * `"times`" [Array(double)] an array of discrete times that at which a visualization dump shall be written.